-One of the final frontiers of the South Pacific, Papua New Guinea is one of the most exciting places to cruise to in 2020 and 2021.
+One of the final frontiers of the South Pacific, Papua New Guinea is one of the most exciting places to cruise to.
 There are sunken warships to find, beautiful cultural celebrations to enjoy and abundant marine life to see.
 Papua New Guinea is truly like no place on earth.

 There are a range of shore tours available to suit every taste, interest and fitness level.
 Visit beautiful remote beaches, paddle a traditional canoe, witness fascinating rituals and shop for local handicrafts.
 Our pick of Papua New Guinea?
 That would have to be the Conflict Islands, where P&O pioneered ports are still as untouched as when we first visited.